Fxztam/FormsMaterializedItem/README.md

 * Materializing of non-database table Forms items with 3 additional items for labeling, underlining and messaging
 * shows a simple verification of Oracle password inputs
 * completion check of all defined items
-* demonstrates a automatic Forms item test sequence with comparizion of result states and values
+* demonstrates a automatic Forms item test sequence with comparison of result states and values

 ## Getting Started